baselime/docs/sending-data/platforms/aws/aws-lambda/logs.md

 If you're having trouble sending data from your AWS Lambda logs to Baselime, here are a few things to check:

-- Verify that your AWS account is correctly connected to Baselime and you receive data in other datasets such as [CloudWatch Metrics](../cloudwatch-metrics.md) or [CloudTrail Events](../cloudtrail.md)
+- Verify that your AWS account is correctly connected to Baselime and you receive data in other datasets such as [CloudTrail Events](../cloudtrail.md)
 - Check that your Lambda functions are not already using the maximum number of subscription filters allowed per log group.
 AWS limits each log group to 2 subscription filters at most.
 If you're already at the limit, you can remove subscription filters with the [cloudwatch-subscription-filters-remover](https://github.com/baselime/cloudwatch-subscription-filters-remover) to delete the ones you don't need anymore.
 - Make sure that your AWS Lambda functions are being invoked and you can view the logs in the CloudWatch section of the AWS Console